Diploma of Business – University Pathway (BSB50215)

 Class Size: Average 16

-Requirements: CEFR B2 / IELTS 5.5 or equivalent + Year 11 min
+English Entry / Academic Requirements: CEFR B2 / IELTS 5.5 or equivalent + Year 11 (or equivalent)

-The Phoenix Diploma of Business in Perth offers students a pathway to second year university.
-On successful completion of the Diploma of Business at our Perth campus and meeting university minimum entry requirements, graduating students from the Diploma in Business are able to transfer to the relevant undergraduate degree program with a year of advanced standing at Curtin, Murdoch, Edith Cowan and University of Western Australia.
+The Phoenix Diploma of Business offers students the opportunity to study in a unique, specialised, direct entry pathway into second year University (Undergraduate Programs) in Australia.
+On successful completion of the Diploma of Business (University Pathway stream), students are equipped with the skills and knowledge required to transfer to their relevant undergraduate program with a full year of advanced standing at Curtin University, The University of Western Australia, Edith Cowan University, Murdoch University and Central Queensland University.

-This course is ideal for students who didn’t attain the academic entry requirements or get the ATAR they were hoping for to achieve direct entry to university.
-This course offers an alternative pathway to university.
+This course is ideal for students unable to meet the academic entry requirements for Higher Education as an alternative, affordable and effective pathway to university.

 This unit provides students with the skills and knowledge required to report financial activity for business purposes.
 It includes understanding the accounting theory including cash and accrual accounting concepts.
 Students will also gain an understanding of financial management requirements within an organisation, including implementation of financial management approaches, teamwork ethics, and supporting team members involved in financial operations and financial control.
 Students will also be exposed to financial trends, cost benefit and risk analysis, including reviewing and evaluating financial management processes in line with financial objectives.
 Students will also gain an understanding of accounting software, and its relevance to the Australian work practices.